354th Fighter Wing: Inactivation

-Modern era
+Reactivation in Alaska

 On 20 August 1993, the 354th Fighter Wing was re-established at Eielson AFB, Alaska, with a new mission and organization.
 No personnel or equipment were affected by the change.
 This change was part of a service-wide effort to preserve the lineage of the Air Force's most honored wings.
 The 353d and 355th Fighter Squadrons were also reactivated at Eielson.

 From 2000 to present, the wing trained for the defense of northwestern North America and for contingency operations worldwide.

 On 15 August 2007, as a result of 2005 Base Realignment and Closure Commission action, the 354 FW was realigned to become strictly an F-16-equipped organization.
 The wing's 355th Fighter Squadron (355 FS) was inactivated and all 355 FS A-10 aircraft were redistributed to other A-10 units.
 The 18th Fighter Squadron was redesignated as the 18th Aggressor Squadron (18 AS) and remains equipped with the F-16.

 New F-35s began arriving for the wing in April 2020.